kestra-io/shiny_rocks/README.md

 **What's in?"**

 - `flows` folder: where we store Kestra Flows.
-- Terraform files: to deploy and manage Kestra assets.
+- Terraform `main.tf` file: to deploy and manage Kestra assets.
 - `docker-compose.yml`: to install the whole project in a self-contained environment.
 - `dataset/`: script to generate data + historical data you could backfill in Kestra.
 As highlighted in introduction, it's all fake data.